 Note that you should put your own load balancer in front the proxies to make sure that the system remains available, even if one of the proxies goes down.

-Allocators let you scale the Elastic Cloud Enterprise installation.
+Allocators let you scale the ECE installation.
 They run on all the machines that you want to host Elasticsearch and Kibana nodes on.
 Containers with Elasticsearch cluster nodes are then run on the machines managed by allocators.

 Allocators advertise the resources of the underlying host machine in ZooKeeper.
 They control the lifecycle of cluster nodes by:

 - Creating new containers and starting Elasticsearch nodes when requested